 Hey.
 As a Slovak girl Prague was always just around the corner for me.
 I’ve been there many times as a kid but it was just for the airport so I don’t count that as a proper visit.
 My very first trip to Prague was 6 years ago with my two best friends.
-We went to see our favourite band Paramore perform concern at Prague’s Lucerna Hall.
+We went to see our favorite band Paramore perform concern at Prague’s Lucerna Hall.

 But now let me share with you my one day in Prague from just 2 years ago.
 As you might know by now I study at Charles university which normally seats in Prague directly.
 But not mime.
-My faculty of Pharmacy is seat in Hradec Kralove – much smaller city about 100 km north from Prague.
+My faculty of Pharmacy is seat in Hradec Kralove – a much smaller city about 100 km north of Prague.
 It takes around 1,5 hours for me to get to Prague by train.
-On the first photo you can see me and my 2 close friends – one of them just recently moved to Prague for job and the other one lives and works in Bratislava Slovakia.
+In the first photo you can see me and my 2 close friends – one of them just recently moved to Prague for a job and the other one lives and works in Bratislava Slovakia.

-This article is named “Prague 1” as this is just the first experience story from Prague I’ll be sharing with you as I’ve got many other prague trips to talk about.
+This article is named “Prague 1” as this is just the first experience story from Prague I’ll be sharing with you as I’ve got many other Prague trips to talk about.

 As it was held in May the weather was just incredible and allowed us to take many beautiful photos I’ll be sharing with you.

-I met with my friends at Prague’s train station as my train was bit late, and from there we took metro to Prague’s caste stop called Hradcanska.
-We went off and took short walk uphill and shot some cool photos on our way.
+I met with my friends at Prague’s train station as my train was a bit late, and from there we took the metro to Prague’s caste stop called Hradcanska.
+We went off and took a short walk uphill and shot some cool photos on our way.
 As it was May, cherries were blooming and everything looked very romantic.
-We embraced the opportunity and took some beautiful and my all time favourite shots I have with this girls.
-We got in long line of tourists to St. Vitus Cathedral and took quick look around inside.
-From there it was just a step to Pragues caste and Starbucks coffee.
-Pragues castle offers change of Guard ceremony everyday at full hour, but as a typical white girls we are, we got stuck in Starbucks taking photos, so we missed it.
+We embraced the opportunity and took some beautiful and my all-time favorite shots I have with these girls.
+We got in a long line of tourists to St. Vitus Cathedral and took a quick look around inside.
+From there it was just a step to Prague’s caste and Starbucks coffee.
+Prague Castle offers a change of Guard ceremony every day at full hour, but as a typical white girl we are, we got stuck in Starbucks taking photos, so we missed it.

-At castle square you can find many people dressed up in funny, original costumes and you can take photos with them in exchange for some small amount of money.
-My friend, as it was her first time, went to take a photo with one group of kings clowns and got cape, crown, scepter and I can’t even remember what else for photo.
+At castle square, you can find many people dressed up in funny, original costumes and you can take photos with them in exchange for some small amount of money.
+My friend, as it was her first time, went to take a photo with one group of kings clowns and got a cape, crown, scepter and I can’t even remember what else for photo.
 She even danced with the “clown” person and it was hilarious:

-From there we went to Charles bridge.
-There is aways something or someone interesting to see – from artists to musicians.
+There is always something or someone interesting to see – from artists to musicians.
 My friend rubbed golden stars for good luck and wish come true.
-With the great background and sunlight we took another bunch of selfies.
+With the great background and sunlight, we took another bunch of selfies.

-We bought tickets for around 10 euros, but I, as a student with ISIC card had a discount, so I paid just 8e.
+We bought tickets for around 10 euros, but I, as a student with an ISIC card, had a discount, so I paid just 8e.